-Linda is always a terror in the kitchen, but she takes it to a whole other level during Christmas time.
+Linda is always a terror in the kitchen, but she takes it to another level during Christmas-time.
 Her uniform is her robe, which she never changes out of because there just isn’t a spare moment to.

-Growing up, we were assaulted with Christmas music continually playing while she stationed herself in the kitchen day and night.
-(Much props to Dad for finally wiring kitchen speakers to save us from music blaring excruciating loud from the family room.)
-The music propelled her to knock out mile long lists of food for Christmas Eve, Christmas morning breakfast, hosting Christmas dinner, and all the holiday baking.
+Growing up, we were assaulted with nonstop Christmas music while she stationed herself in the kitchen day and night.
+The music propelled her to knock out mile long lists of food for all the festivities – Christmas Eve, Christmas breakfast, Christmas dinner, and holiday baking for friends and neighbors.

 The holiday baking was really an animal in itself.
-The kitchen and dining room were overrun with baking sheets of cookies and treats waiting to be cooled, drizzled with chocolate, sprinkled, or filed away in one of her insane number of cookie tins.
+The kitchen and dining room were overrun with baking sheets of cookies and treats waiting to be cooled, drizzled with chocolate, sprinkled, or stored in an insane number of cookie tins.

-And don’t get any silly ideas like we all just loafed around and gorged on cookies all day while Mom slaved away in the kitchen.
+Don’t get the impression we all just loafed around and gorged on cookies all day while Mom slaved away in the kitchen.

 “MISSI!!
 COME MAKE THE TURTLES!”

 “JENNY!
 I HAVE ALL THESE OREOS YOU HAVE TO DIP!”